factcast/factcast/factcast-server-ui/README.md

 If you want to use the `S3ReportStore`, you need to provide the configuration property of `factcast.ui.report.store.s3`.
 If you chose to use the `FileSystemReportStore`, you need to set the configuration property of `factcast.ui.report.store.path`.

-## Keeping the package.json in correct state

-When making changes to the ui code make sure to run the ExampleUiServer once and then execute `mvn clean install`
-before commiting your changes.
-This will ensure that the package.json and the created bundle are in sync.